Conservative Management in Traumatic Pneumothoraces in the Emergency Department (CoMiTED) a Randomised Controlled Trial

 When did the study start and how long is it expected to run for?

-We are currently recruiting to this study (having begun recruitment in August 2022), and will continue to recruit patients until the end of September 2023 (subject to change).
+We are currently recruiting to this study (having begun recruitment in August 2022), and will continue to recruit patients until at least December 2023 (subject to change).

 Who is the main contact?